-If you’ve been watching the trends in digital marketing over the past year or two, you might have heard that Google are planning to phase out third party cookies.
-In fact, the announcement has been made that third party tracking cookies on Chrome will be phased out by 2022.
+If you’ve been watching the trends in digital marketing over the past year or two, you might have heard that Google is planning to phase out third-party cookies.
+In fact, the announcement has been made that third-party tracking cookies on Chrome will be phased out by 2022.

-Although this might seem like a huge change, the truth is that these cookies have already been phased out on alternative browsers such as Firefox, Safari or Brave.
-Apple have also just released their iOS 14 which makes it easier for users to opt-out of targeted marketing.
+Although this might seem like a huge change, the truth is that these cookies have already been phased out on alternative browsers such as Firefox, Safari, or Brave.
+Apple has also just released their iOS 14 which makes it easier for users to opt-out of targeted marketing.

 So what does Google’s announcement mean for advertisers?
 And does it mean that our paid search or display ads will be less affected by click fraud?